nuLL-cmd/banner-spring-custom/README.md

 >}
 >```

-O resultado obtido será algo como a saida a baixo no console do catalina.
+O resultado obtido no console do catalina será algo como a saida abaixo.

 ```LOG
 ,-----.   ,--.